XiaoMi/themis/readme.md

 ## Introduction

 Themis provides cross-row/cross-table transaction on HBase based on [google percolator algorithm](http://research.google.com/pubs/pub36726.html).
-Themis complishes cross-row transaction by coordinating the single-row transaction of HBase in client side.
-Themis depends [chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions.
+Themis guarantees the ACID characteristics of cross-row transaction by two-phase write and conflict resolution, which is based on the single-row transaction provided by HBase.
+Themis depends [chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions and make themis could read database snapshot before given timestamp.
 Themis adopts HBase coprocessor framework, which could serve after loading themis coprocessors without changing source code of HBase.
 The API of themis is similar with that of HBase, including themisPut/themisDelete/themisGet/themisScan.
 We validate the correctness of themis for a few months, the performance of themis in current version is similar to the result reported in paper of [google percolator](http://research.google.com/pubs/pub36726.html).

 ## Example of Themis API

-### Cross-Row Write
+### themisPut

     Configuration conf = HBaseConfiguration.create();
     HConnection connection = HConnectionManager.createConnection(conf);